 Our insight into the most valuable coins you can trade for cash was notable for a pithy breakdown of the main considerations when a coin is being graded, such as:

-Watch enthusiasts were treated to our advice on what to look for to determine the value of antique time-keepers.
+Watch enthusiasts were treated to our advice on what to look for to determine the value of antique watches.
 Muzeum manager Max Smirnov provided some fantastic tips and insight, such as: "A watch's jewel count can help you recognize its value.
 Smirnov says a high jewel count, coupled with gold-plating or any gold layers, can boost the value of your pocket watch.
 But these aren't the typical jewels adoring a coveted item; they serve a functional purpose and are found within the watch itself.
 They are used as the bearings for the wheel trains and in high wear parts such as the escape lever."

 One of our most illuminating interviews was with John Adams-Graf, longtime editor of Military Trader and Miltary Vehicles Magazine.
 He gave us a peek into his heady world of trading in weapons, military rarities, wartime correspondences, etc. He noted that medals and honours can be quite valuable, especially if the medal can be traced to a particular soldier who might have been part of an historic battle, like that first wave in Normandy.